 Whether we like it or not, winter is on its way.
-Some parts of Ontario are already seeing some snowfall.
+Some parts of North America are already seeing some snowfall.

 Here are 7 tips on safe winter driving: